mrfrkymn/mrfrkymn/README.md

 - 🎥 I’m currently working on **Computer Vision projects**

+- 🚀 I was a rocket team avionics systems captain for 2 years at my university.

-- ⚡ Since my field is engineering, I have knowledge and experience in electronics, microcontrollers, basic integrated circuit design, robotic design, as well as software.
+- ⚡ Since my field is mechatronic engineering, I have knowledge and experience in electronics, microcontrollers, basic integrated circuit design, robotic design, as well as software.
+And I continue to improve myself even more.

-- 🎨 I also use Blender as a hobby. **I will open an ArtStation account when I created enough art**
+- 🎨 I also use Blender as a hobby.
+I will open an ArtStation account when I created enough art

 - 📫 You can reach me by **mrfrkymn317@gmail.com**

-- 👀 For future: **I will upload new projects here.
-Current version is just a start point.**
+- 👀 I will upload new projects here.
+Current version is just a start point.

 <h3 align="left">Connect with me:</h3>
 <p align="left">